 Any strong scents can trigger adverse reactions that can be fatal.
 For this reason, pet owners are advised to avoid spraying scented products or burning any product that may be harmful to birds.

-Most pet owners understand how difficult it can be to keep a house clean and fresh without using cleaning supplies or scented products.
-This is why air fresheners are often indispensable.
+Most pet owners understand how difficult it can be to keep a house clean and fresh without using cleaning supplies or scented air fresheners.

 However, since standard air fresheners are detrimental to a parrot’s delicate respiratory system, you may want to consider using air freshening remedies that are non-toxic and safe.

-While Glade products are typically marketed as non-toxic air fresheners, they contain chemicals that may be harmful to parrots.
+While Glade products are typically marketed as non-toxic air fresheners, they contain chemicals that can harm parrots.

 The aerosol room sprays and fragrances found in Glade air fresheners contain potentially toxic compounds, including:

 Given the fragile respiratory systems of parrots, exposure to these compounds can have fatal consequences.
 So, you should avoid using these aerosol air fresheners around birds.

 Which Air Fresheners Are Harmful to Parrots?

 Air fresheners come in various types, including air fan vents, essential oil diffusers, plug-ins, and aerosols.
 When choosing the ideal air freshener to use in your home, you must ensure that it’s not toxic.

 Some of the air fresheners and scents that are dangerous to parrots include: